 Is European Baby Formula Better than U.S. Formula?

-Discussions about European baby formulas often center around the idea that they are organic and “clean.”
+Discussions about European formulas often center around the idea that they are organic and have “clean ingredients.”

 What is the European Commission?